The Child is Unresponsive After You Tap: A practical guide for Parents and Caregivers

 - Infection: Serious infections can cause altered mental status.

 - Seizures: Although seizures can be frightening, many are short-lived and don't require immediate CPR.
-However, prolonged seizures or repeated seizures require immediate medical attention.
+Still, prolonged seizures or repeated seizures require immediate medical attention.

 - Hypoglycemia (low blood sugar): Especially in children with diabetes, low blood sugar can cause altered consciousness.